What Is Just and Adequate Compensation in a Texas Eminent Domain Case?

 At Dawson & Sodd, We Want to Ensure You Get Fair and Adequate Compensation

 Don’t accept any offer, bona fide or not, before speaking with the award winning Texas eminent domain attorneys at Dawson & Sodd.
-Let us put our 100-plus years of experience and knowledge to work on your behalf to protect your rights and ensure you receive the just and adequate compensation you are owed under the law.
+Let us put our 100-plus years of experience and knowledge to work on your behalf to protect your rights and ensure you receive the just and adequate compensation you deserve under the law.

 If you are a Texas property owner who’s facing losing all or part of your land in an eminent domain action, please reach out Dawson & Sodd today to schedule a free consultation.